runtime-enforcement/whyenf/other/ABSTRACT.md

 Hublet, F., Lima, L., Basin, D., Krstić, S., & Traytel, D.
 (2024).
 Proactive Real Time First-Order Enforcement. *CAV'24*.

+The artifact provides the full source code for WhyEnf, the open-source tool presented in our paper.

-It includes a Dockerfile that specifies all necessary dependencies to execute our enforcer **WhyEnf** and the enforcer **EnfPoly**.
+The Dockerfile specifies all necessary dependencies to run our enforcer **WhyEnf**, as well as the monitor **WhyMon** (Lima et al., 2024) and the enforcer **EnfPoly** (Hublet et al., 2022) which are used in our evaluation.

-Moreover, it includes all necessary scripts and instructions to replicate our empirical evaluation presented in Section 6 (and Appendix D) of our paper.
+The artifact also includes all necessary scripts and instructions to replicate the empirical evaluation presented in Section 6 (and Appendix D) of our paper.

 # URL